objetorelacional/infosystem/docs/docs_readdocs/source/quick_start.rst

 A Todo application
 ------------------

-At the the of this tutorial, you will learn how to persist data in database, how to easily create endpoints and use the security system of infosystem provide by default.
+In this tutorial, you will learn how to persist data in database, how to easily create endpoints and use the security system of infosystem provide by default.